Kapton

 Kapton is a polyimide film used in flexible printed circuits (flexible electronics) and space blankets, which are used on spacecraft, satellites, and various space instruments.
-Invented by the DuPont Corporation in the 1960s, Kapton remains stable (in isolation) across a wide range of temperatures, from −269 to +400 C. Kapton is used in electronics manufacturing, space applications, with x-ray equipment, and in 3D printing applications.
-Its favorable thermal properties and outgassing characteristics result in its regular use in cryogenic applications and in situations where high vacuum environments are experienced.
+Invented by the DuPont Corporation in the 1960s, Kapton remains stable across a wide range of temperatures, from −269 to +400 C. Kapton is used in electronics manufacturing and space applications, with x-ray equipment, and in 3D printing applications.
+Its favorable thermal properties and outgassing characteristics result in its regular use in cryogenic applications and in high vacuum environments.

 History

-Kapton was invented by the DuPont Corporation in the 1960s.
+Kapton was invented by DuPont in the 1960s.
+As of November 2025, Kapton is manufactured by Qnity Electronics, a spinoff of DuPont.

 The name Kapton is a registered trademark of E. I. du Pont de Nemours and Company.

 Chemistry and variants

 Kapton synthesis is an example of the use of a dianhydride in step polymerization.
 The intermediate polymer, known as a poly(amic acid), is soluble because of strong hydrogen bonds to the polar solvents usually employed in the reaction.
 The ring closure is carried out at high temperatures of 200–300 C.

 The chemical name for Kapton K and HN is poly (4,4'-oxydiphenylene-pyromellitimide).
 It is produced from the condensation of pyromellitic dianhydride (PMDA) and 4,4'-oxydiphenylamine (ODA).

 Kapton E is a mix of two dianhydrides, PMDA and biphenyltetracarboxylic acid dianhydride (BPDA), and two diamines, ODA and p-phenylenediamine (PPD).
 The BPDA component adds greater dimensional stability and flatness in flexible circuitry applications.
 Kapton E offers reduced coefficient of thermal expansion (CTE), reduced moisture absorption, and reduced coefficient of hygroscopic expansion (CHE) compared to Kapton H.